automata-network/sgx-scaffold/README.md

 ### Build with Docker

+!!! tip
-> Make sure you got the docker and docker-compose installed
+    You need to have a sgx-supported machine to build the enclave with docker.
+Make sure you got the docker and docker-compose installed.

 Build image for ubuntu 20.04
 ```bash